codecrafters-io/active_prompt/README.md

   input :question

+  system_message do
-  system_message <<~PROMPT
+    <<~PROMPT
       The user will ask you a question.
 Your job is to answer truthfully.
 If you don't know the answer, you can say "I don't know".
     PROMPT
+  end

-  user_message do  <<~PROMPT
+  user_message do
+    <<~PROMPT
       I have a question: #{question}?
     PROMPT
+  end
 end
 ```